branflake2267/Archetypes/README.md

 * I want to publish a variety of Archetypes to help quicken project creation.

 ##ArcheTypes in this Project
+Follow the links for the desired archetype below for project creation instructions.

 <table>
 	<tr>
 		<th>Archetype</th>